*things that exist or are used or enjoyed for only a short time.

 Sustainability requires us to reduce the environmental footprint of the meat producing industry…accounting for some 18% of our total greenhouse gas emissions.

-A Tricorder X machine that works with your phone, will replace your doctor: it takes your retina scan, blood sample and you breath into it.
+A Tricorder X machine that works with your phone, will replace your doctor: it takes your retina scan, blood sample and you breathe into it.
 It then analyses 54 biomarkers that will identify nearly any disease.

 Enough for today – my mind has been boggling since I read this… hope I didn’t spoil your day.